Nalhin/factory.io/README.md

 ### Mixins

-Use mixins in order to extend previously constructed factories.
-Remember that mixins are resolved in **provided order** and **before** props and computed of factory currently being extended.
+Use mixins to extend previously constructed factories.
+Remember that mixins are resolved in **provided order** and **before** props and computed of factory currently being expanded.

 ```ts
 const mixinUserFactory = FactoryBuilder.of(User)